garris/BackstopJS/README.md

 ```json
 "report": ["browser", "CLI"]
 ```

+There are three different report options:
+- `CLI` displays test results in the console.
+- `browser` prepares the test data, starts a server, and opens the report in the browser.
+- `prepare` only prepares the test data for the html report.
+(This is useful if you are running headless and/or would like to view the html report through an alternate server you are running separately.)

 If you choose the CLI-only reporting you can always enter the following command to see the latest test run report in the browser.